 - Tea tree: can help reduce pain associated with arthritis and rheumatism.

-- Peppermint: For chronic and persisting pain in the knee, wintergreen can be used in the form of rub.
+- Peppermint: for chronic and persistent pain in the knee, wintergreen can be used in the form of rub.

-- Chamomile: The essential oil of Chamomile reduces swelling and spasms of the joints.
+- Chamomile: reduces swelling and spasms of the joints.

-- Sage: The essential oil of sage is used to relieve swollen joints.
+- Sage: is used to relieve swollen joints.

-- Flaxseed: The essential oil of flaxseed can be an excellent lubricant for the joints.
+- Rosemary: an excellent anti-inflammatory for the joints.